kubermatic/docs/content/kubermatic/master/installation/start_kkp/cheat_sheets/work_with_secrets/_index.en.md

 You should decrypt the whole file if you are willing to update some parts, otherwise `sops` will complain that there the file has already some encrypted values.
 {{% /notice %}}

+{{% notice warning %}}
+Be aware that even if you are updating some non-sensitive value in the file which includes some encrypted values, it is still necessary to first decrypt the file, update the values and encrypt again.
+This is needed to avoid an errors with "MAC mismatch" (message authentication code).
+{{% /notice %}}